Apple Bank: 20th century

 In the 1970s and early 1980s, the bank continued to expand into the suburbs outside New York City.
 To reflect its geographic expansion, the bank changed its name to Apple Bank in May 1983.

 In 1985, the bank converted from a mutual savings bank to a public company, selling 4.6 million shares for $53.5 million in an initial public offering.

-On December 31, 1986, the bank acquired Eastern Savings Bank, obtaining three branches in the Bronx, two in Westchester and two on Long Island.
+On December 31, 1986, the bank acquired Eastern Savings Bank, obtaining three branches in the Bronx, two in Westchester, and two on Long Island.

 In 1989, the bank acquired Sag Harbor Savings Bank and its 5 branches for $29.5 million.
 Sag Harbor Savings Bank was chartered in 1860 in Sag Harbor, New York to provide financial services for the whaling industry.

 In 1990, Stanley Stahl, the developer of 277 Park Avenue, acquired the bank for $174 million.
-The purchase price was well below the book value of the bank and the bank initially rejected the bid and adopted a poison pill to prevent the takeover.
+The purchase price was below the book value of the bank, and the bank initially rejected the bid and adopted a poison pill to prevent the takeover.
 Stahl fought the poison pill.
 Shareholders supported the merger after the stock price fell during the early 1990s recession.

 In 1991, William J. Laraia became chairman and chief executive officer of the bank.
 Laraia reduced the commercial loan portfolio and cut costs significantly.

 In 1994, Alan Shamoon became the chief executive officer of the bank.

 In August 1999, Stahl died and ownership of the bank passed to trusts.